gordonbrander/spellcaster/README.md

 ## Introduction

-Signals are reactive containers for state that react whenever their values change.
-You can create signals from other signals, drilling down to just the pieces of state needed by a particular UI component, updating the DOM in the most efficient way possible.
+Signals are reactive containers for state that update whenever their values change.
+You can create signals from other signals, drilling down to just the pieces of state needed by a UI component, updating the DOM in the most efficient way possible.

 Tendril is made up of just three reactive primitives: `signal`, `computed`, and `effect`.